OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlCurveGeometry.md

         default:

-        <p class="jekyll-theme-minimal scene-class-attr-comment">List of mappings of the form A:B where:<br>A is a list of names of parts to be mapped, or asterisk to map the whole geometry<br>B is a list of labels corresponding to the sets corresponding to distinct values of ["shadow_receiver_label"], or asterisk to map to all such sets.</p>
+        <p class="scene-class-attr-comment">List of mappings of the form A:B where:<br>A is a list of names of parts to be mapped, or asterisk to map the whole geometry<br>B is a list of labels corresponding to the sets corresponding to distinct values of ["shadow_receiver_label"], or asterisk to map to all such sets.</p>

     </p>